Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-For the complete procedure of HC-SVD, it is left to obtain a $p \times p$ distance matrix $\bm{M} = (m_{ij})$ that contains the distances between variables.
-This is obtained by applying Algorithm~\ref{alg:ClusteringSVD} iteratively on each partition $P^{(h)}$, as described in Algorithm~\ref{alg:HCSVD}.
+For the complete HC-SVD procedure, it is left to compute a $p \times p$ distance matrix $\bm{U} = (u_{kl})$ that contains the distances between variables within the hierarchical clusters.
+This matrix is constructed by iteratively applying Algorithm~\ref{alg:ClusteringSVD} to each partition $\mathcal{P}_{(t)}$, as outlined in Algorithm~\ref{alg:HCSVD}.